Chart Color Schemes

 Greenwich features high concentrations of group households, with a lower-than-average median household size

 Family households account for 68.0% of all households, including 32.2% couples with children, 28.3% couples without children, and 6.5% single parent families.
 Non-family households constitute the remaining 32.0%, with lone person households at 27.7% and group households comprising 4.5%.
-The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.
+The median household size is 2.4 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households